samantharitter/mongo-cxx-driver/Configuring-the-Legacy-Driver.md

 ### Where to find it

-Configuration of the driver is managed through a new class, added in legacy-0.9.0, called `Options`.
+Configuration of the driver is managed through a new class, added in the `legacy-0.9.0` release, called `Options`.
 This class is hosted in the `mongo::client` namespace, and is defined in the header `mongo/client/options.h`.

 ### Passing an instance to `mongo::client::initialize`